 Alberto Arregui is a member of the Federal Coordinating Committee of the IU.
 Together with Alan Woods, the political editor of marxist.com, he has produced a detailed reply to the arguments of Garzón.
 This was published by Cuarto Poder (in parts one, two and three): a daily internet publication that is widely read by the Spanish left.
 It has caused quite a stir.

-We will be publishing the reply in two parts, on Tuesday and Wednesday, for the information of our readers, and we invite you to give it the widest circulation.
+We published the reply for the information of our readers, and we invite you to give it the widest circulation.

 The left, and not only in Spain, finds itself in a state of bewilderment before a self-evident paradox: capitalism, the economic system from which has arisen the destructive exploitation of nature and human labour, is passing through what is possibly the most serious global crisis in its entire history.
 It would seem logical that, in such a moment, an anti-capitalist alternative should be strengthened, since the need for socialism has never been more clearly demonstrated in the whole of history.